wallarm/product-documentation/docs/latest/faq/wallarm-cloud-down.md

 ## How does Wallarm protect its Cloud data from loss?

-The Wallarm Cloud saves **all the data** submitted by a user in Wallarm Console and uploaded to it from the nodes.
+The Wallarm Cloud saves **all the data** provided by a user in Wallarm Console and uploaded to it from the nodes.
 As mentioned above, the Wallarm Cloud temporarily going down is an extremely rare case.
 But if this happens the chance is significantly low that down state will affect saved data.
 It means that after restoration you will immediately continue working with all your data.

 To deal with the low chance that the hard drives storing actual data of the Wallarm Cloud are destroyed, Wallarm automatically creates backups and restores from them if necessary: